No one expects cargo on the back of a truck suddenly to hurl toward them when driving on a highway.

 Cargo falls onto other vehicles when cargo spills or falls off a truck.
 The property damage can injure passengers in the disabled vehicle, even becoming involved in a secondary accident.

-Were you injured in a cargo truck accident?
+Were you injured in a truck accident involving falling cargo?
 If so, the personal injury attorneys at Rosenfeld Injury Lawyers, LLC can help.
 Contact our truck accident lawyers for a free case evaluation at (888) 424-5757.

-Securing Cargo in Chicago: A Duty for All Trucking Companies & Commercial Truck Drivers
+Securing Cargo: A Duty for All Trucking Companies & Commercial Truck Drivers

 Specific regulations are set by the United States Federal Motor Carrier Safety Administration (FMCSA) and other trucking industry regulators on cargo loading for all motor carriers.
 The truck or shipping company and the truck driver must ensure that all cargo is correctly loaded and secured before it takes to the road.